rolandshoemaker/acme-onion/draft-shoemaker-acme-onion.md

 # Acknowledgments

 The author would like to thank those who offered editorial and technical input on the document.
-Special thanks to Wayne Thayer who authored the CA/Browser Forum ballot which specified acceptable validation methods for version 3 Onion addresses.
+Special thanks to the participants in the CA/Browser who specified the initial validation mechanisms and controls for Onion Addresses.

 {backmatter}